luka-dev/headless-task-server/README.md

-# SecretAgent Task Server
+# Headless Task Server

-A headless browser task manager based on [SecretAgent](https://github.com/ulixee/secret-agent).
+A headless browser task server based on [SecretAgent](https://github.com/ulixee/secret-agent).

 - SecretAgent is a web browser that's built for scraping.
 - This task server allow you to process multiple task simultaneously on single server instance